 I actually once ate both foot-longs in one sitting.
 Ironically, I also once clogged the dorm toilet.
-But anyways, here are the best discounts I could find for savings on food, clothing, books, insurance, and entertainment.
+But anyways, here are the best discounts for students that I could find for savings on food, clothing, books, insurance, and entertainment.

 Food/Restaurant Student Discounts